Nagaland reports one new COVID-19 case | Health

 - India

-Nagaland on Thursday reported only one COVID-19 case, pushing the tally to 35,476, a health department official said.
+Nagaland on Wednesday reported one new COVID-19 case, pushing the tally to 35,478, a health department official said.

-The COVID-19 death toll remained at 758 as no new fatality was reported in the last 24 hours, he said.
+Of the 250 samples tested for the infection, only one was found positive.
+The state now has only eight active COVID-19 cases while 33,227 people have recovered from the disease so far, the official said.

-Nagaland now has 16 active COVID-19 cases, while 33,217 people have recovered from the disease and 1,484 patients have migrated to other states, the official said.
+The coronavirus death toll remained at 759 as no fresh fatality was reported in the last 24 hours, while 1,484 patients have migrated to other states so far, the official said.

-The northeastern state has thus far tested more than 4.69 lakh samples for the infection.
+Nagaland has reported zero coronavirus cases in the last three days.
+The state has so far tested 4,70,042 samples for the infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)